ljr1981/foggler/README.md

     Release notes are found at the end of this readme.

 Your feedback is welcome!
-Plus use the facilities of GitHub to make your suggestions for new features or to report bugs and defects.
+Plus—use the facilities of GitHub to make your suggestions for new features or to report bugs and defects.
 I will respond with changes as fast as I can (I have a life just like you, right?) 🦖

 From where I sit (for my purposes):